collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

+### Origin

-### Keeping Your Local Clone and GitHub Repo in Sync
+Keeping Your Local Clone and GitHub Repo in Sync

 When you clone a repo locally, you now have the code on your computer and in a repo on GitHub.
 If you make a change to the code locally, the code in the GitHub repo does not automatically update, and vice versa.
 In order to keep the code in your local clone and in your GitHub repo in sync, you need to push and pull changes between the local clone and the GitHub repo.